clases-julio/p2-gpio-ledrgb-JavierIzqUni/README.md

 ### Ejercicio 2
 This program is divided into four different files in order to make the code look cleaner.

+The problem we encountered was that we weren't able to change the intesity of the RGB led, so we could just have the colors be 255 or 0.
+Fortunately, in the end using the pulse width modulator, PWM, we were able to change the intensity of the color.

 #### Main file
 This file contains the main program and is the file that has to be executed.